-Let’s face it, everyday we are fed unrealistic sex propaganda that depicts what beauty “is”.
-We’re fed this day in and day out.
+Everyday we are fed unrealistic sex propaganda that depicts what beauty is.
 The media is the judge and jury, making rulings that if you don’t have a thigh gap, then you’re doing something wrong.
-For many of us living on the other side of the fence, the grass isn’t greener and we know that you don’t have to be supermodel skinny and show your clavicles to be healthy.
-I have a secret for you!
-There is no standard weight for any of us.
-We’re not a one size fits all civilization.
+But here’s a secret: there is no standard weight for any of us.
+We’re not a one size fits all society.
 A medium blouse is going to fit you differently than it will your girlfriend of the same size.

 Our bodies are magnificent machines, and each a one of a kind.
 How you take care of your body and what you put into it will determine how healthy you are; not a number on a pair of jeans.
-Just like what grade of gasoline you put in your car, and how often you take it to the mechanic, that and only that, determines how well it will run, and for how long.
-Your health is determined by how well you take care of yourself and this book will help cultivate a better way of living.
+Just like what grade of gasoline you put in your car, and how often you take it to the mechanic determines how well it will run, and for how long.

 There are so many great diets out there that have been researched extensively which work really well.
 Then again, there are some that don’t.
 So, rather than suggest diets, here are 4 ways to make lifestyle changes instead: